-The HELOC loans generally only charge monthly interest payments for a certain period of years.
+How does a HELOC work?The HELOC loans generally only charge monthly interest payments for a certain period of years.
 When the loan expires, the homeowners owe the full balance.
 This is also called a balloon payment.Wha

-Because many of these loans were for a 10-year period, they are coming due now.
+What happens when the HELOC loan expires?Because many of these loans were for a 10-year period, they are coming due now.
 Most homeowners are shocked when they get a bill for the full mortgage balance.

 Home values from 2008 to PresentStarting in 2008 and 2009, the bottom dropped out for home values; often dropping below the balance owed on the first mortgage.
 While some home values have increased many have not.
 The problem with the drop in values is that these HELOCs can't be refinanced with any reputable lender.

-One of 3 things can happen in a Chapter 13 depending on the value of the home:
+One solution that has helped thousands is a Chapter 13.One of 3 things can happen in a Chapter 13 depending on the value of the home: